C++ Core Guidelines: Non-Rules and Myths

 • can be used systematically.

-The typical wrong usage of exceptions handling I see is the following one.
+The typical wrong usage of exception handling I see is the following one.
 You catch every exception in every function.
 In the end, you get unmaintainable code with a spaghetti-like structure.
 Exceptions are not a tool to make a fast fix but should be part of the overall system architecture.
-Imagine, you design an input sub-system.
+Imagine you design an input sub-system.
 You must also document and test the exceptions that can occur.
-Exceptions are an essential part of the non-functional channel and, therefore, part of the contract that you provide to the user of your sub-system.
-You need a clear boundary between the application and the sub-system.
-The result may be that the sub-system translates the obscure exceptions into simpler ones so that the application can react.
-Translating an exception means that you catch obscure exceptions in the sub-system and re-throw an easy do digest exception:
+Exceptions are an essential part of the non-functional channel and, therefore, part of the contract you provide to your sub-system user.
+It would help to have a clear boundary between the application and the sub-system.
+The result may be that the sub-system translates the obscure exceptions into simpler ones so the application can react.
+Translating an exception means that you catch obscure exceptions in the sub-system and re-throw an easy-do-digest exception:

 try{